Sustainable

 Zero Freshwater

-Our production facilities in Algeria and the UAE source 100% of their water intake from the sea, while facilities in Egypt transitioned their freshwater withdrawal to a mixture of desalinated and non-potable ground water treated via reverse osmosis since 2022.
-Fertiglobe is now fully reliant on sustainable water sources and reliance on freshwater sources at all our MENA assets has been eliminated.
+Fertiglobe is fully reliant on sustainable water sources, reaching and maintaining, since 2023, its target of zero freshwater use in all sites.
+Our production facilities in Algeria and the UAE source 100% of their water intake from the sea, while facilities in Egypt have transitioned their freshwater withdrawal to a mixture of desalinated and non-potable groundwater treated via reverse osmosis since 2022.